 - Successfully defended a local hospital against a job applicant’s race-based failure to hire claim.

-- Successfully defended a regional bank against a former employee’s claims of wrongful discharge in connection with an employment contract.
+- Successfully defended a regional bank against a former employee’s wrongful discharge claims in connection with an employment contract.

 - Successfully defended a large nonprofit corporation against a former employee’s claims of disability discrimination and FMLA violations.